torvalds/linux/Documentation/driver-api/usb/URB.rst

 The :c:func:`usb_submit_urb` call modifies ``urb->interval`` to the implemented interval value that is less than or equal to the requested interval value.

-In Linux 2.6, unlike earlier versions, interrupt URBs are not automagically restarted when they complete.
+In GNU/Linux 2.6, unlike earlier versions, interrupt URBs are not automagically restarted when they complete.
 They end when the completion handler is called, just like other URBs.
 If you want an interrupt URB to be restarted, your completion handler must resubmit it.